-Senior consultant with 23 years of experience in medical and other electronics.
+Senior consultant with more than 30 year of experience in medical and other electronics.
 Experience with larger companies such as Advanced Technology Laboratories, Inc. (now Philips Medical), mid-sized companies such as EndoSonics Corporation (now Volcano Therapeutics, Inc.) and start-up businesses.
 Experience in corporate management with profit and loss responsibility, high volume lean manufacturing.
 Electronic circuit design, EMC, FDA, EC, UL, RTCA and other compliance matters.

 Cameron Park, CA, U.S.A.